Vampire Princess Miyu: Main

 A Western Shinma.
 In the OVAs, he arrives to kill Miyu and prevent her vampire blood from awakening.
 However, after he accidentally triggers it and she drinks his blood after he lowers his guard, his face and voice are sealed behind a mask as punishment for his failure.
 In the anime, Larva confronts Miyu after she becomes the Guardian, but she drinks his blood after he defeats her.
-In both cases, Larva starts out as an unwilling ally, but later pledges to be by Miyu's side because he can sense her sorrow, such as during their blood-bond, and is implied to have feelings for her.
+In both cases, Larva starts out as an unwilling ally, but later pledges to be by Miyu's side because he can sense her sorrow, such as during their blood-bond, and in the manga, it is implied that he has feelings for her.
 Larva can use his nails to attack and, in the anime, also wields a scythe.
-In the anime and manga, he is able to access Miyu's flame powers, but rarely does so, which he states is because it reminds him of his greatest defeat.
+In the anime and manga, he can access Miyu's flame powers but rarely does so, saying it reminds him of his greatest defeat.
 Unlike in the OVAs, in the anime and manga, Larva can speak and remove his mask.
-His name is derived from the lemures of Roman mythology, who are also known as larvae; his mask may come from the fact that larvae is Latin for mask.
+His name is derived from the lemures of Roman mythology, who are also known as larvae; his mask may derive from the fact that "larvae" is Latin for "mask".